Robotsix-UAV/ros2_uav_parameters/docs/index.md

 ### Auto Ros Parameters Library

 A library with utilities to facilitate parameter creation and interaction with the parameter server.
 Guidance on using the utility library in other nodes can be found in the [Parameters Library](parameter_library.md) section of this documentation.

+A useful class in the library is the [ParameterClient](parameter_library.md#ros2_uav::parameters::ParameterClient) class.
+This class manages client-side ros2_uav::parameters.
+It registers parameters with a remote parameter server and synchronizes their values.
+The `ParameterClient` class handles the registration and unregistration of parameters, ensuring that the parameters on the client are updated when they change on the server.